gram-ai/capsule-networks/README.md

 ![Training progress.](media/Benchmark.png)

 Default PyTorch Adam optimizer hyperparameters were used with no learning rate scheduling.
-Epochs with batch size of 100 takes ~3 minutes on a Razer Blade w/ GTX 1050.
+Epochs with batch size of 100 takes ~3 minutes on a Razer Blade w/ GTX 1050 and ~2 minutes on a NVIDIA Titan XP

 ## TODO